adminteractive/drupalstack/README.md

 Sometimes you need an extra bit of functionality that Drupalstack doesn't provide by default.
-If you find that your changes to your stack are somewhat universal and someone else might benefit from it as well then just create a patch from your changes and it to the `patches` directory.
+If you find that your changes to your stack are somewhat universal and someone else might benefit from it as well then just create a patch from your changes and add it to the `patches` directory.

 ## What is `.env` file used for?